How to Calculate Fast Food Profit Margin and Maximize Profits

 Gross profit margin measures the difference between sales revenue and the direct costs of making food, often referred to as the cost of goods sold (COGS).
 For fast food restaurants, this includes ingredients, packaging, and other direct food-related expenses.
 A higher gross profit margin means you’re generating more income from each sale before considering other expenses.

 To calculate gross profit margin, subtract COGS from sales revenue, then divide by sales revenue.
 For instance, if your restaurant earns $50,000 in sales and spends $20,000 on food supplies, your gross profit is $30,000.
 Divide this by $50,000 to get a gross margin of 60%.
-That’s a healthy margin for many quick service restaurants (QSRs).
+That’s a healthy margin for many quick service restaurants.

 This margin is vital because it shows how efficiently you’re turning ingredients into revenue.
 If it’s too low, you may need to adjust your menu pricing, negotiate with suppliers, or reduce waste to improve profitability.